mjgroth/deephys/docs/source/contrib/docs.rst

 #.
 Edit the documentation code

 #.
-It is possible to test the documentation locally (todo: add instructions for this)
+It is possible to test the documentation locally (remind Matt to add instructions for this)

 #.
 Submit a pull request